See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming

-In this work, we extend task-graph-based PbD with a vision-grounded decision mechanism and human feedback to enable incremental, open-ended refinement.
-We introduce an image-based \emph{Switcher} (Sec.~\ref{sec:switcher}) that uses an eye-in-hand camera to evaluate the scene at decision states, to (i) select the appropriate skill variant, and (ii) detect novel contexts outside the current task graph.
-When such contexts occur, the system can (iii) incorporate situation-specific corrective demonstrations to expand the task graph via conditional branching.
-To support efficient refinement, we provide a modality-agnostic teaching interface that allows corrective demonstrations during execution via kinesthetic guidance, joystick control, or hand gestures.
-This enables users to add recovery behaviors online with minimal effort and without restructuring the existing task representation.
-Building on the CIP-style framework~\cite{eiband2023collaborative}, our contributions are: \begin{itemize} \item \emph{Automatic insertion of decision states (DS)} triggered by (visual) anomaly detection~\cite{8798604} or user intervention, enabling conditional branching for incremental refinement; \item \emph{Online task-graph expansion via user-guided recovery demonstrations}, adding new skill variants without modifying the existing structure;
+We present \emph{See \& Switch}, a teaching-and-execution graph-based PbD framework that grounds the decisions in vision and enables incremental expansion of the task graph via human feedback.
+A core is an image-based \emph{Switcher} model (Sec.~\ref{sec:switcher}) that evaluates the eye-in-hand camera image at each decision state to select the appropriate successor skill part, or to flag the context as OOD when no demonstrated branch fits.
+A confirmed anomaly becomes a new conditional decision state and expands the task graph with situation-specific corrective demonstration provided during execution by the user via a modality-agnostic teaching interface (kinesthetic guidance, joystick control, or hand gestures).
+This enables users to add new skill parts online with minimal effort and without restructuring the existing task representation.
+Building on the CIP-style task-graph framework~\cite{eiband2023collaborative}, our contributions are: